sarafec/union/README.md

 ### Union

-This project was built using React and JavaScript.
+This repository contains a fashion collaboration catalog built using React and react-router.